 Throughout the year, we hold various periodic and ad hoc events that generally involve education or training.
 We also publish investment and regulatory insight and educational content via our website.
 Much of this is qualified under the Continuing Professional Development (CPD) Scheme.

 Costs and charges

-The latest costs and charges are published on the fund factsheet, available here.
+The latest costs and charges are published on the fund factsheet in our Document Library.